Based on Robert Gordon, The Rise and Fall of American Growth (Princeton, 2016)

 The Five Great Inventions

 That’s what you would be doing if it was 1870.
 Our surprise at the rapid technological progress of the early twentieth century is largely a matter of not thinking about how we got from the austere world of 1870 to the more-or-less modern world of 1940.
-Gordon has thought about it, and has identified five clusters of transformative inventions.
+Gordon has identified five clusters of transformative inventions.
 Although many of these inventions had their origins in the late nineteenth century, their implementation stretched well into the twentieth century.

 - Electricity The light bulb was a pivotal invention: it provided bright, safe and soot-free light.
 It also precipitated the construction of central power stations and power distribution networks.
 This infrastructure would power a stream of new appliances that vastly improved household life, such as radios, refrigerators, electric heating, hot plates, air conditioning and fans, washing machines and dryers, and vacuum cleaners.
 For businesses, the crucial invention was the electric motor.
 It made possible portable tools and movable machinery, and gave factories greater flexibility in the organization of work.